fraTorsello/Triumviratus/README.md

 # ♔ **Triumviratus** ♔
 *Triumviratus 2.0* is a sophisticated UCI chess engine that employs advanced techniques, including bitboard representation and powerful algorithms such as alpha-beta pruning with Negamax, complemented by a quiescence search.
-The engine has evolved from its previous version, Triumviratus 1.0, which drew inspiration from "*Vice" by Bluefever*.
+The engine has evolved from its previous version, *Triumviratus 1.0*, which drew inspiration from "*Vice" by Bluefever*.
 Notably, version 1.0 lacked the bitboard representation that is now a key feature in the upgraded *Triumviratus 2.0*, enhancing its overall efficiency and capabilities in chess analysis and gameplay.

 The name *"Triumviratus"* is derived from the concept of a triumvirate, symbolizing a group of three individuals.
 In this context, it pays homage to the passion for chess that unites me and my two brothers (much like the classical concept of a triumvirate).
 As such, *Triumviratus* embodies the collaborative spirit and shared dedication of three minds harmoniously working together.
 Embark on a strategic journey with *Triumviratus*, where advanced chess engine programming meets the collaborative spirit of a triumvirate, bound by the shared love for the intricacies of the game.
 Explore the culmination of collective expertise and synchronized efforts that bring this chess engine to life.